Download MP3 Audio Track

 “When I found I had crossed that line, I looked at my hands to see if I was the same person.
 There was such a glory over everything” (Harriet Tubman).

 WE’VE ALL HAD THEM NOW AND THEN: THOSE EXPERIENCES IN WHICH EVERYTHING AROUND US CAME ALIVE AND SEEMED TO SHINE WITH A STRANGE AND WONDERFUL GLORY.
 Harriet Tubman, one of the great abolitionists of the Civil War period, described such an experience to her biographer, Sarah Bradford.
 When, in 1845, she first escaped from slavery and found herself in free territory, Tubman said she had to check to make sure she was the same person: “There was such a glory over everything.”
+She saw the world differently!

-O what their joy and their glory must be,
+O, what their joy and their glory must be,

 Those endless sabbaths the blessed ones see!